prodbuilder/udacity-nano-frontend/P3-arcade-game/README.md

     - level: game levels up when player reaches water
     - gems, player can collect and earn score
         + different colored gems have different values
+        + collected gems are displayed on top right of board
     - rocks: player can't walk over a rock
     - timer: game times out after a number of seconds
     - level decides: